iemashwani/AI_Code_Inspector/README.md

 # AI Code Inspector 🔍🤖

 **AI Code Inspector** is an intelligent web application designed to help developers analyze and inspect code using the power of AI.
-It integrates cutting‑edge AI models to make code review, debugging, and understanding faster and more reliable — whether you’re a beginner or a pro developer.
+It integrates cutting‑edge AI models to make code review, debugging, and understanding faster and more reliable — whether you’re a beginner or a professional developer.

 ---